 Burgundy Native Plants

 Everyone wants low maintenance (which does not mean ‘no maintenance’) plants in the garden.
 I agree.
-Unless the plant is worth it for some personal reason, I recommend letting the plant take form and shape naturally.
+Unless the plant is worth it for personal reasons, I recommend letting it take form and shape naturally.
 No hedge trimmers, please!
 The following native plants for the garden have that favorite shade of burgundy that gives a rich vividness.

 Ninebark (Physocarpus opulifolius ‘Summer Wine’)

 This native is low maintenance because it can tolerate drought and variable pH levels.
-The white flowers grow lush up the stem forming corymbs and stand out against the burgundy leaf color on the plant.
-In the winter when the leaves have dropped, the bark tends to exfoliate, giving an additional season of interest in the garden.
+The white flowers grow lush up the stem forming corymbs, and stand out against the burgundy leaf color on the plant.
+When the leaves have dropped in the winter, the bark tends to exfoliate, giving an additional season of interest in the garden.
 Summer Wine grows in a rounded spreading shape.
-It can reach 6′ by 6′ making it a beautiful burgundy bedding plant.
+It can reach 6′ by 6′, making it a beautiful burgundy bedding plant.
 Try pairing it with tints of red or pink Knock Out Roses to play off the color.
 Placing a ground cover under it like Lysimachia nummularia with its yellow chartreuse leaves will be a nice shot of color and brighten the space.
 The chartreuse in the Lysimachia (Creeping Jenny) also compliments the tints of gold found in the newly forming leaves.
 The stems themselves on this drought-tolerant shrub have a burgundy shade that colors the space too.

 Carolina Allspice (Calycanthus floridus)